MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 Fact

 This is true.
-If you have not tested your application with good amount of sample data, you will definitely face lot of performance issue in production.
-Any poorly return query will appear to run superbly with an insignificant amount of data.
+If you have not tested your application with a good amount of sample data, you will definitely face a lot of performance issue in production.
+Any poorly returned query will appear to run superbly with an insignificant amount of data.
 So, always try to estimate the amount of real data in production and try to have similar amount of data in your development or testing server to test the actual performance of the query.

 Rule